jbush001/NyuziProcessor/software/apps/quakeview/README.md

 the BSP tree again, traversing surfaces from front to back.
 Walking in order takes advantage of early-z rejection, skipping shading pixels that aren't visible.
 As it walks the tree, it skips nodes that were not marked in the PVS.
 Lightmaps are not implemented yet in this renderer.
+The camera also does no clipping or collision detection.

 Controls: